Dnvas/Team8/docs/implementation.md

 Using a mix of HTML/CSS/JS, we are creating the front end of the website keeping a minimalistic feel incorporating mainly light/baby blue and white as the main colours.

-For the backend and database control, we used SQL and JS.
+For the backend and database control, we used SQL and nodeJS.

  - main.html - HTML for landing page (done in regards to wireframe model)
  - main.css - CSS for landing page